How to Build a Fossil-Free Portfolio.

 Run the Optimizer.
 Then run the trade.

 The Optimizer exists because portfolios get worse one well-intentioned decision at a time.
 Every position looks reasonable in isolation; the damage shows up in the aggregate.
-Ziggma evaluates each prospective trade against the full portfolio across diversification, risk-adjusted return, and climate impact — three dimensions that humans cannot weigh simultaneously without help.
+Ziggma evaluates each prospective trade against the full portfolio across diversification, risk-adjusted return, and climate impact of your investments— three dimensions that humans cannot weigh simultaneously without help.
 When the output is green, place the trade.
 When it isn't, the right move isn't to override; it's to find a different trade that does improve the portfolio.
 The Optimizer doesn't restrict you.
 It tells you where the better options actually are.

 07 The Long Game